raroni/wingman/README.md

 Wingman is a Javascript framework for creating single page apps.
 It strikes a fine balance between providing great leverage while still being easy to understand.

-Great leverage:

-* Templates update automatically
-* Great separation of concerns via MVC
+* Automatically updating templates
-* Decoupled application structure that makes testing very easy
+* Decoupled application structure that makes testing easy

-Simple and easy:
+* Great separation of concerns through MVC
 * Only a handful of classes to get familiar with
-* Source code very modular

-At the moment Wingman is intended to be used with Coffeescript - but plain Javascript will be supported in the future.
+At the moment Wingman is intended to be used with Coffeescript.
+Support for plain Javascript will be added in the future.

 ## Simplest application